JeanBaptisteServais/Jojo-detector-/README.md

 <h1>Step Fourth</h1>

 Now we have our objects from internet and we'll try to make a learning to the program and finally detect our unknows objects.

-I've a big repository syntaxic
+We'll download 200 objects of this last search.